|

 How can I refinish the cabinet?

-Refinishing wooden radio cabinets is no different than refinishing other wooden
+Refinishing wooden radio/TV cabinets is no different than refinishing any wooden

 The Weekend Refinisher by Bruce Johnson.
 For more details, see

-My preference, which is shared by most collectors, is to restore wooden objects
+My preference, which is shared by many collectors, is to restore wooden objects

-without making them look "brand new" or erasing all evidence of age and use.
+without making them look "newer than new" or erasing all evidence of age and use.

-If you strip or sand a radio cabinet down to bare wood, you may destroy its
+If you strip or sand an antique cabinet down to bare wood, you may destroy its

 collectible value, along with its character.
 The same goes for applying non-authentic